bruunand/search-engine-wi/README.md

 hashing function good for super shingles, I use the same hashing function base for both
 - Python's hashing functions are re-generated on each run (for security purposes), so in practice I would need a hashing algorithm which is consistent across runs

+## Front queue prioritization
+- I have not implemented prioritization in front queues.
+It uses a random system which is really no better than having one large queue
+- Why not?
+Didn't want to write a heuristic for "important" websites